howardsolutions/proshop/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Some packages notes

+1. `@neondatabase/serverless` : Provides a low level connection interface to interact with Neon serverless PostgreSQL database using Websockers.

+2. `@prisma/adapter-neon` : This is an adapter specifically for Prisma to ensure Prisma can operate smoothly with Neon in serverless environments.

+3. `ws` : Websocket library used by Neon adapter to establish and manage connections to the Neon serverless database.